LIS-Unicamp/HealthDataScience/README.md

 # HealthDataScience

-Repository of presentations at LIS on Health Data Science and its required resources.
+Repository of presentations at LIS on Health Data Science together with the required resources for those presentations.

 **Presentations so far:**
  - MIMIC-III database and reproducibility in clinical care research.